just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Abstraction-Inside-the-CPU-optional.rst

     :practice: T
     :answer_a: The decimal value 3.
     :feedback_a: Yes, when stored in a memory location, 0011 could represent the decimal value 3.
 So this is part of the correct answer.
-    :answer_b: The machine instruction for ADDing a number to the <span class="hover vocab yui-wk-div" data-id='accumulator'>accumulator</span>.
+    :answer_b: The machine instruction for ADDing a number to the accumulator
-    :feedback_b: Yes, if it occurred in the <span class="hover vocab yui-wk-div" data-id='Instruction Register'>Instruction Register</span> (IREG) or as part of a machine language program, 0011 would represent the machine language ADD instruction.
+    :feedback_b: Yes, if it occurred in the Instruction Register (IREG) or as part of a machine language program, 0011 would represent the machine language ADD instruction.
 So this is part of the correct answer.
-    :answer_c: A memory location in the computer's <span class="hover vocab yui-wk-div" data-id='RAM'>RAM</span>.
+    :answer_c: A memory location in the computer's RAM.
     :feedback_c: Yes, memory locations in the 4-bit simulator have addresses that range from 0000 to 1111, so 0011 could be the address of a memory location.
 So this is part of the correct answer.
     :answer_d: The decimal value 17.
     :feedback_d: If 0011 represents a number, then it would have to be a value between 0 and 15.
 The value 17 cannot be represented in 4 bits.
 So this is not part of the correct answer.
     :correct: a,b,c

+    .. raw:: html

+    	<h4>What is 0011?</h4>
-    What is 0011?In the 4-bit computer we can find several occurrences of the 4-bit string,  0011.
-What does this string of bits represent?Choose all answers that apply.
+    	<p>In the 4-bit computer we can find several occurrences of the 4-bit string, <b>0011</b>.
+What does this string of bits represent?</p>
+    	<p>Choose all answers that apply.</p>

 .. raw:: html